Portugal

 • Exemption in case of income deriving from Securities Investment Funds and Securities Investment Companies.

-This regime does not apply – being instead applicable the PIT and CIT rate of 35% - whenever the investors are tax residents in “offshores” jurisdictions - and 28% or 25% (individual or entities, respectively) if the entities to which income is paid/ distributed, are held in more than 25% by tax residents in Portugal.
+This regime does not apply (being instead applicable the PIT and CIT rate of 35%) whenever the investors are tax residents in ’offshores‘ jurisdictions, and 28% or 25% rates apply (individual or entities, respectively) if the entities to which income is paid/ distributed are held more than 25% by tax residents in Portugal.

 Foreign investment funds